 Dear Client and Family

-Always Home Care is actively monitoring the progression of the coronavirus (COVID-19) to ensure that we have the most accurate and latest information on the threat of the virus.
-As you know, this situation continues to develop rapidly as new cases are identified in our communities.
-Our protocols are being adjusted as needed, and we will be sure to communicate any changes to you.
+We hope you are in good health and safe.
+In the last months, despite all the recent events we have strived to provide our service effectively as we have always done, and although we are looking forward to return to normal, we are also aware of the changes and precautions that we have to take.
 While most cases of COVID-19 are mild, causing only fever and cough, a very small percentage of cases become severe and may progress particularly in the elderly and people with underlying medical conditions.
 Because this is the primary population that we serve, we understand your concerns and want to share with you how our organization is responding to the threat of COVID-19.

 We are following updates and procedures from the New Jersey Homecare Association, the Department of Health, the Centers for Disease Control (CDC), and local and county authorities.
 Our response and plans may adjust according to the recommendations from these organizations.